 In April 2020, Kari Lake shared COVID-19 misinformation on Twitter and Facebook.

-In 2020, while at KSAZ, Kari Lake interviewed President Donald Trump.
+In 2020, Kari Lake interviewed President Donald Trump while at KSAZ-TV.

-In March 2021, Kari Lake announced her departure from KSAZ, following a video clip of her at CPAC.
+In March 2021, Kari Lake announced her departure from KSAZ, a day after a video clip of her at CPAC was published, questioning her role as a journalist.

-In June 2021, Kari Lake announced her campaign for governor.
+In June 2021, Kari Lake announced her campaign for governor of Arizona.

 In June 2021, Kari Lake filed paperwork to seek the Republican nomination for governor of Arizona in the 2022 election.

-In August 2021, during the COVID-19 pandemic, Kari Lake led anti-mask rallies, calling on Arizona State University students to go against the university's mask mandates.
+In August 2021, during the COVID-19 pandemic, Kari Lake led anti-mask rallies and called on Arizona State University students to go against the university's mask mandates.

-In September 2021, Kari Lake received Donald Trump's endorsement in her campaign.
+In September 2021, Kari Lake received Donald Trump's endorsement in her campaign for governor.

-In November 2021, Kari Lake told a group of Republican retirees that she was taking hydroxychloroquine to prevent COVID-19 infection and stated she would not tolerate mask and vaccine mandates as governor.
+In November 2021, Kari Lake told a group of Republican retirees that she was taking hydroxychloroquine to prevent COVID-19 infection.

 After launching her campaign for governor in 2021, Kari Lake cited Trump, Ronald Reagan, and Kelli Ward as precedent for her party-switching.

-After the 2021 Maricopa County presidential ballot audit found no evidence of election fraud, she demanded the election be "decertified".
+After the 2021 Maricopa County presidential ballot audit found no evidence of election fraud, Kari Lake demanded the election be "decertified."

 In 2021, Kari Lake stepped down from her anchor role at KSAZ-TV shortly before announcing her gubernatorial candidacy.